 - Plan your trip with one of the easy-to-follow itineraries

 - Get some quick facts on Nevada’s history

 - Download the Virginia City app on Google Play or Apple Store.

-Based on our trip … but you’ll find lots more!!!
+The recommendations are based on our trips, but trust us, you’ll find lots more!

 Enjoy the day on South C Street and then head down the hill to this quaint little property with an indoor pool.
 Room rates are very reasonable and you’re conveniently located near the local restaurants for dinner after you swim and relax.
 Suites are available.
 A small continental breakfast is served.

 Pro Tip: Grab a cup of coffee and go hang on near the grassy patch in the morning.
 Wild mustangs enjoy grazing on the lawn there and while you need to steer clear and give them space to roam, it’s quite the experience to watch them.

 One of our family’s favorite experiences in Virginia City, I consider this a must-do on your trip to Virginia City.
 For $20 your entire family can head down the mine and spend 25 minutes exploring and learning so much.
 We learned how silver mining helped Nevada become a state, why blue jeans were invented, what it was like to work in those underground conditions, how the Ferris wheel came to be and so much more.
 (Video coming soon).